 Secondly, the author suggests by moving to a new habitat the fish will dominate it and can adapt to any hard condition.
 In the article, it is said that there are no predators for these fish in the new places, so they will have a high reproduction rate.
 Again, the professor specifically addresses this point when he states there is a predator for the fish like the birds in Europe because after moving these fish to the new habitat, birds found a new source of food which is zebrafish.
 He goes on to say that the fish started to move to other places, so it is unlikely to dominate new habitats.

-- Do you agree or disagree with the following statement Young people nowadays do not give enough time to helping their communities Use specific reasons and examples to support your answer 70
+- Do you agree or disagree with the following statement Young people today have no influence on the important decisions that determine the future of society as a whole Use specific reasons and examples to support your answer 70

 - Reading Time 3 minutes In an effort to encourage ecologically sustainable forestry practices an international organization started issuing certifications to wood companies that meet high ecological standards by conserving resources and recycling materials 3